pointfreeco/combine-schedulers/README.md

 If `UIScheduler.shared.schedule` is invoked from the main thread then the unit of work will be performed immediately.
 This is in contrast to `DispatchQueue.main.schedule`, which will incur a thread hop before executing since it uses `DispatchQueue.main.async` under the hood.

-This scheduler can be useful for situations where you need work executed as quickly as possible on the main thread, and for which a thread hop would be problematic, such as when perform animations.
+This scheduler can be useful for situations where you need work executed as quickly as possible on the main thread, and for which a thread hop would be problematic, such as when performing animations.

 ### `ImmediateScheduler`

-The Combine framework comes with an `ImmediateScheduler` type, but it defines all new types for the associated types of `SchedulerTimeType` and `SchedulerOptions`.
+The Combine framework comes with an `ImmediateScheduler` type of its own, but it defines all new types for the associated types of `SchedulerTimeType` and `SchedulerOptions`.
 This means you cannot easily swap between a live `DispatchQueue` and an "immediate" `DispatchQueue` that executes work synchronously.
-The only way to do that would be to introduce generics to any code making use of that scheduler, which can become unwiedly.
+The only way to do that would be to introduce generics to any code making use of that scheduler, which can become unwieldly.

 So, instead, this library's `ImmediateScheduler` uses the same associated types as an existing scheduler, which means you can use `DispatchQueue.immediateScheduler` to have a scheduler that looks like a dispatch queue but executes its work immediately.
 Similarly you can construct `RunLoop.immediateScheduler` and `OperationQueue.immediateScheduler`.